This Week's Question: I feel like I'm wasting money on marketing. How do I tell what's working or not?

 To know if your marketing is working, you have to track and measure it.
 But how do you do that?
 The answer is do things that are trackable.
 Okay, but what do you track?

-For your website, you can track the traffic coming to your site, or you can track forms that get filled, or even phone calls that get made to you directly from your site.
+For your website design, you can track the traffic coming to your site, or you can track forms that get filled, or even phone calls that get made to you directly from your site.
 For email marketing, you can track how many times your email was opened, or if they reply to you.
-For Google AdWords, you can track the clicks to your website, or phone calls, and form fills.
-And for geofencing, we can track how many times people click to your website, or even that they showed up in your store.
+For PPC advertising, you can track the clicks to your website, or phone calls, and form fills.
+And for geofencing marketing, we can track how many times people click to your website, or even that they showed up in your store.

 No matter what, always do things that you can track.